afan31/Aug2020_submissions/README.md

-# Practice problems from leetcode, done in Aug 2020
+Practice problems from leetcode
+Done in Aug 2020